panoply/vscode-liquid/readme.md

 2. Leverage pnpm env if you need to align node versions
 3. Clone this repository `git clone https://github.com/panoply/vscode-liquid.git`
 4. Run `pnpm i` in the root directory
-5. Run `pnpm dev`
+5. Run `pnpm dev` for development and `pnpm build` for bundles

 ### Acknowledgements

-Special thanks to the talented folks who I have learned a lot from over the years.
+Special thanks to these talented folks:

 - [Curtis](https://github.com/toklok)
 - [Mansedan](https://github.com/MattWIP)